Attendance Allowance: Eligibility

 The benefit is now for people who are over 65 when they first claim.
-They must have satisfied the conditions for at least six months before they are entitled unless they are terminally ill - which means not expected to live more than 6 months.
+They must have satisfied the conditions for at least six months before they are entitled unless they are terminally ill - which means not expected to live more than 12 months.

 People under 65 cannot apply for this benefit.
 A claimant cannot apply for Attendance Allowance if they are already claiming Disability Living Allowance or Personal Independence Payment.
 Those currently claiming Disability Living Allowance and who were born before 8 April 1948 can continue to claim their Disability Living Allowance.
-To claim Attendance Allowance, claimants must be in Great Britain when they claim - although there are some exceptions to this for members and family members of the Armed Forces.
-They must have been in the Great Britain for at least 2 of the last 3 years, be habitually resident in the UK, Ireland, Isle of Man or the Channel Islands, and not be subject to immigration control (unless a sponsored immigrant).
+To claim Attendance Allowance, claimants must be in Great Britain or Northern Ireland when they claim - although there are some exceptions to this for members and family members of the Armed Forces.
+They must have been in Great Britain or Northern Ireland (or, for claimants in Northern Ireland, in the Isle of Man, Jersey or Guernsey) for at least 2 of the last 3 years, be habitually resident in the UK, Ireland, Isle of Man or the Channel Islands, and not be subject to immigration control (unless a sponsored immigrant).

 Payment stops if the claimant goes into hospital or a care home for more than 4 weeks, or goes abroad for more than 13 weeks (or more than 26 weeks to get medical treatment for a condition which began before they left) and care is paid for by a local authority.